ibi-group/otp-runner/README.md

 ### Manifest.json values

-*The rest of this README contains auto-generated contents via the `yarn update-docs` script and should not be directly edited!*
+*The rest of this README contains auto-generated contents via the `yarn update-readme` script and should not be directly edited!*

 | Key | Type | Required | Default | Description |
 | - | - | - | - | - |